Settlement with HP isn't going to happen: Oracle

 “In this one, it is not going to work out,” Wall said.

-Oracle decided to stop developing software for use with Itanium last year, saying Intel Corp made it clear that the chip was nearing the end of its life and that Intel was shifting its focus to its x86 microprocessor.
+Oracle decided to discontinue support for Itanium last year, saying Intel Corp made it clear that the chip was nearing the end of its life and that Intel was shifting its focus to its x86 microprocessor.

-But HP argues that Oracle and HP had agreed that support for Itanium would continue, without which the HP equipment using the chip would become obsolete.

-HP said that commitment was affirmed when it settled an earlier lawsuit over Oracle’s hiring of former HP Chief Executive Mark Hurd.
-HP sued Oracle in California state court last year, calling Oracle’s recruitment of Hurd “anti-customer.”
+But HP argues the two companies agreed that support for Itanium would continue, and affirmed that commitment when they settled an earlier lawsuit over Oracle’s hiring of former HP Chief Executive Mark Hurd.
+HP sued Oracle in California state court last year, calling Oracle’s decision “anti-customer.”

 Oracle says HP’s claims “cannot support” its damages estimate, and has countersued HP for false advertising, asserting that HP failed to disclose the terms of its contract with Intel.